Azerbaijani oil prices rise

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port amounted to $40.87 per barrel on Dec.29, having dropped by $7.4 compared to the previous price.
+The price of URALS with shipment from the port reached $50.55 per barrel on Jan.
+5, having risen by $2.07 compared to the previous price.

-The cost of a barrel of Brent Dated oil, produced in the North Sea, made up $50.66 per barrel, increasing by 26 cents compared to the previous price.
+The cost of a barrel of Brent Dated oil, produced in the North Sea, made up $52.41 per barrel, increasing by $2.07 compared to the previous price.

 ---